ethereum-pocr/whitepaper/whitepaper.md

 To ensure that a node cannot seal a long consecutive set of blocks, and control the chain, there is a rule in clique that prevents a sealer to seal another block until at least $N/2$ blocks have been sealed.
 So in a 10 nodes setup, node `#1` will at best be able to seal block $B$, then at the earliest block $B+10/2 = B+5$.

-We would reuse this behaviour and give a financial reward to the sealers making blocks based on their carbon footprint ranking and on the number of nodes involved.
-The reward should deliver an incentive to improve their individual carbon footprint and at the same time should ensure that accepting more nodes in the the consensus is not penalizing any node, to avoid a too small group of nodes.
+We would reuse this behaviour and give a financial reward to the sealers making blocks based on their environmental footprint ranking and on the number of nodes involved.
+The reward should deliver an incentive to improve their individual environmental footprint and at the same time should ensure that accepting more nodes in the the consensus is not penalizing any node, to avoid a too small group of nodes.
 Finally, once sufficient activity has peaked up on the network the transaction fees should replace the block reward to limit the crypto currency creation to a predictable amount.

 On this last element, controlling the block reward level based on the chain activity, means here to use the transaction fees as an alternate source of earning.
 The Bitcoin network has taken the view that progressive usage of the network will enable the halving of the block reward while maintaining enough miner reward with the tx fees.
 Ethereum consensus (prior to proof of stake) has a more interventionist policy on the block reward (e.g. difficulty bombs).